sametcaka/SU2_wiki_images/Optimal-Shape-Design-of-a-Transonic-Airfoil.md

 % Limit value for the adjoint variable
 LIMIT_ADJFLOW= 1E6
 ```
 For this inviscid case, we have selected a modified version of the JST scheme for spatial integration.
 This 2nd-order, centered scheme affords us control over the level of dissipation applied to the problem.
 In particular, we control the higher-order dissipation (added everywhere in the solution) by modifying the 3rd entry in the AD_COEFF_ADJFLOW option.

 If you are having trouble converging your adjoint calculation, we often recommend adjusting the level of dissipation, along with reducing the CFL condition with the CFL_REDUCTION_ADJFLOW option, or even imposing a hard limit on the value of the adjoint density variable using the LIMIT_ADJFLOW option.
 While increasing the dissipation or limiting the adjoint variables can sometimes help to stabilize a solution, **note that overly increasing the dissipation or imposing limits that are too strict can result in decreased accuracy**.
 One should fully investigate the effect of these parameters, and ideally, a gradient accuracy/verification study should be performed (one can always compare against finite differencing).

-Now for the options that specific the optimal shape design problem:
+Now, we present the options that specify the optimal shape design problem:
 ```
 % --------------------- OPTIMAL SHAPE DESIGN DEFINITION -----------------------%
 %